johnbillion/query-monitor/README.md

 In addition to this, you can set an authentication cookie which allows you to view Query Monitor output when you're not logged in, or when you're logged in as a user who cannot usually see Query Monitor's output.
 See the Settings panel for details.

 # Notes #

-## A Note on Profiling ##

-Query Monitor does not currently contain a profiling mechanism.
-The main reason for this is that profiling is best done at a lower level using tools such as [XHProf](https://github.com/facebook/xhprof).

-However, it is likely that I will add some form of profiling functionality at some point.
-It'll probably be similar to how Joe Hoyle's [TimeStack](https://github.com/joehoyle/Time-Stack) does it, because that works nicely.
-Suggestions welcome.

 ## A Note on Query Monitor's Implementation ##